pyeventsourcing/eventsourcing/docs/topics/contributing.rst

 Run isort_ to check imports sorting::

-    make lint-isort
+    $ make lint-isort

 We are using Black_ as a tool for style guide enforcement::

-    make lint-black
+    $ make lint-black

 We are using Flake8_ (and it's `Flake8 BugBear plugin`_) to check the code for PEP8_ compatibility::

-    make lint-flake8
+    $ make lint-flake8

 Mypy_ is a static type checker for Python 3 and Python 2.7.
 Run mypy to check code for accurate typing annotations::

-    make lint-mypy
+    $ make lint-mypy

-Dockerfilelint_ is an `npm` module that analyzes a Dockerfile and looks for common traps, mistakes and helps enforce best practices::
+Dockerfilelint_ is an ``npm`` module that analyzes a Dockerfile and looks for common traps, mistakes and helps enforce best practices::

-    make lint-dockerfile
+    $ make lint-dockerfile

 ... and finally, to run all the checks from above, use::

-    make lint
+    $ make lint

 .. _isort: https://github.com/timothycrosley/isort
 .. _Black: https://black.readthedocs.io/en/stable/